RlM100always/job-portal/README.md

 ## 🎯 Assignment Overview

-This project fulfills the requirements for Module 26 Assignment: "Build a Job Portal Application with Search Functionality" using Django framework.
+"Build a Job Portal Application with Search Functionality" using Django framework.

 ## ✨ Features